euroargodev/WMO-boxes-reshaping/README.md

     2) You have to set up the WMO boxes geographical limits.
        EL=[min lon, max lon];
        NL=[min lat, max lat];
-       12 WMO boxes are used to cover the Med % Black Sea area whose limits
+       12 WMO boxes are used to cover the Med and Black Sea area whose limits
        are: EL=[-10 50]; NL=[30 50];

     3) You have to set up the WMO boxes numbers.